JuliaModels/JModels.jl/docs/src/index.md

 # RFC: JModels.jl

-This document specifies an interface for statistical Julia packages.
+This document specifies an lightweight interface for statistical Julia models.
 The goal is to create a generic interface for many (wildly) different packages.

 One main goal of this interface is as follows.